nf-core/eager/docs/tutorial_pathogen.md

 ## Summary

-In this this tutorial we have described an example on how to set up a metagnomic screening run of ancient microbiome samples.
-We have covered how set up nf-core/eager to extract off-target in a form that can be used for MALT, and how to additional run HOPS to authenticate expected taxa to be found in the microbiome.
+In this this tutorial we have described an example on how to set up a pathogen genome reconstruction run of ancient human samples where we have an indication of a specific pathogen.
+We have covered how set up nf-core/eager to reconstruct the pathogen genome, check for its ancient authenticity and set up an initial multiVCFAnalyser run to contruct a phylogenetic tree and check for unique SNPs and their effect.
 Finally we have also described what to look for in the MultiQC run summary report and where to find output files that can be used for downstream analysis.